Lawyer's Assistant Program

 - Vocabulary and procedures commonly used in a law office.

-- Training to be eligible to take the national NALS ALS certification exam.
+- Training to be eligible to take the national NALS ALP certification exam.

 - Many topics often discussed in a pre-law undergraduate program.